 - Unavoidable expenses are those that you could not possibly foresee and often cannot dodge.
 Examples include getting laid off, losing an income source (e.g. spouse loses job), broken leg that needs surgery, car accident that totals the vehicle.

-- Urgent financial matters must be paid for within the upcoming week to a month.
-Instances of urgent expenses include those previously classified as “unavoidable.”
+- Urgent financial matters must be paid for within the month.
+Instances of urgent expenses include those previously classified as unavoidable.
 Examples of expenses that are not urgent include a down payment for a new car, footing the bill for a birthday party dinner and wedding costs — all of which are easily foreseeable and can be postponed based on need.